Arlyn-Chavarria/Churn-Sentiment-Analysis/README.md

 ## Introduction

-This project develops and evaluates machine learning models to predict customer churn in a SaaS environment.
-Churn prediction is formulated as a supervised binary classification problem, where customers are classified as **churned (1)** or **retained (0)** based on behavioral, financial, and support-related features.
+This project develops and evaluates machine learning models to predict customer churn.
+I treated churn prediction as a binary classification problem, where customers are classified as **churned (1)** or **retained (0)** based on behavioral, financial, and support-related features.

 The dataset contains 7,000+ customer records with variables such as tenure, monthly logins, average session time, customer satisfaction (CSAT), pricing changes, payment failures, support tickets, contract type, and revenue metrics.

 ### Project Objectives

-1. Compare multiple classification models under class imbalance
-2. Identify the most influential predictors of churn
-3. Translate predictive insights into actionable business implications
+The objective of this project is to run multiple different data models and determine which model provides the highest accuracy and can detect when a customer is most likely to churn.
+Logistic Regression
+Gaussian Naive Bayes
+Categorical Naive Bayes
+Random Forest

 ---

+## Data Source

+I gathered our data from kaggle, which is an online community platform, that contains free-to-use data.
+Here is the link to the data used to train the model: https://www.kaggle.com/datasets/muhammadshahidazeem/customer-churn-dataset

+---

 ## Data Summary

-- **Total observations:** 7,000+
-- **Target variable:** Binary churn indicator
-- **Class distribution:** ~10% churn, ~90% retained
+There are 7000+ total customers with their history on either they have still churned, or did not churn. based on this dataset, ~10% are customers that churned and ~90 are customers that have not churned.

+There is huge discrepancy of churn vs not churn customers, however because of this, we will rely on ROC-AUC and not soleley on accuracy.

-The dataset contains both numerical and categorical variables representing engagement behavior, financial activity, and customer experience metrics.
+I acknowledge that the dataset contains both numerical and categorical variables

-Due to class imbalance, evaluation prioritizes **ROC-AUC, precision, recall, and confusion matrix analysis**, rather than relying solely on accuracy.
+We also acknowledge that some metrics defined in this dataset may not bear any influence if a customer is to churn or not.

 ---

 ## Data Preprocessing

-- Missing value handling
-- One-hot encoding for categorical variables
-- Feature scaling (where required)
-- Stratified train/test split to preserve churn distribution
+Before training the models, the dataset was carefully prepared to ensure reliable results.
+I began by identifying and handling missing values to maintain data consistency.
+Categorical variables were then converted into numerical form using one-hot encoding so the models could properly interpret them.
+Where appropriate, feature scaling was applied to keep variables on comparable ranges.
+Finally, the data was randomly split into training and testing sets using a stratified approach to preserve the original churn distribution, ensuring the models were evaluated on a representative sample of customers. this meant that our training data was 70% of the data and our test was 30%.
+This also meant that the churned customres we equally split into both training data and the test data.

 ---